ProfessionalBoatDrifter/skins/README.md

 #
-# * o *
+# Minecraft Java skin archive
 #

-This is a repo of player skins sourced from https://www.minecraftskins.com/ to be used with Citizens NPCs.
+This is an archive of player skins sourced from https://www.minecraftskins.com/ to be used with Citizens2 NPCs.
 Feel free to use the image links yourself.